Incentivized Network Dynamics in Digital Job Recruitment: Analytic success rate of the direct recommendation system

-In this Appendix, we focus on determining the probability of a successful hiring event within the Oracle system framework.
-This system is characterized by a single recommendation step initiated by its initial spreader, the Oracle, who is connected to a fraction $\rho$ of the total population of size $N$.
-In consequence, its dynamics are independent of the network topology, relying exclusively on the specified recommendation, application, and hiring probabilities.
+In this Appendix, we derive the probability of a successful hiring event within the direct recommendation system.
+This system is characterized by a single recommendation step initiated by a central spreader, connected to a fraction $\rho$ of the total population of size $N$.
+Consequently, its dynamics are independent of the underlying network topology and rely exclusively on the recommendation, application, and hiring probabilities.

-As discussed in Section \ref{sec:heterogeneous_agents}, the Oracle system depends on five key parameters: $N$ (determining the population size), $\rho$ (indicating the fraction of the population accessible to the Oracle), $p_r$ (dictating the recommendation probabilities from the Oracle to its contacts), $\nu$ (representing the specificity or number of requirements for a job vacancy), and $\lambda$ (the rate parameter for the Poisson distribution used to generate agent skillsets).
+As discussed in Section \ref{sec:direct_recs}, direct recommendation system depends on five key parameters: $N$ (population size), $\rho$ (fraction of the population reached by the central recommender), $p_r$ (recommendation probability), $n_\nu$ (number of requirements for a vacancy), and $\mu_s$ (average number of skills per agent, Poisson parameter for skillsets).

-To compute the probability of a successful hire, we need to consider three contributions: 1) the probability that an agent is hirable, 2) the probability of hirable agents being within the reach of the Oracle, and 3) the probability that the Oracle successfully selects one of them.
-A hirable agent is defined as one who meets all the requirements of a given job vacancy.
-We may write this probability as follows:
+To compute the probability of a successful hire, we consider three components: (i) the probability that an agent is hirable, (ii) the probability that hirable agents are reachable by the direct recommender, and (iii) the probability that at least one of these agents is successfully recommended.
+A hirable agent is one who meets all requirements of a given job vacancy (see Section \ref{sec:skills_vacancies}).
+Thus, we may write:

-where we recognize, term by term, $P_{hir}$, $P_{oracle}$, and $P_{success}$ with their corresponding probabilities after the first equality sign.
-Here, the double summation accounts for the varying number of potential hirable agents in the population (ranging from $0$ for overly stringent specificity to $N$ when the specificity is null), and the feasible subset of hirable agents accessible to the Oracle given the total number of hirable agents.
-Our goal is to explicitly determine these probabilities.
+where $P_{\text{hir}}$ is the probability of having $L$ hirable agents, $P_{\text{reach}}$ is the probability that $l$ of them are reachable by the recommender, and $P_{\text{success}}$ is the probability that at least one is successfully recommended.